amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 # How to view my installed NPM packages?

-Sometimes is useful to see the list of packages that you have installed on your system.
+Sometimes it is useful to see the list of packages that you have installed on your system.
 You can do that with the following commands:

 ```bash List packages
 # list all installed dependencies